KTTH

 KTTH (770 AM) is a commercial radio station in Seattle, Washington.
 It is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by of The Church of Jesus Christ of Latter-day Saints.
 It airs a conservative talk radio format.
 The station's transmitter site is on Vashon Island, while its studios are located in Seattle's Eastlake district.

-By day, KTTH broadcasts with 50,000 watts, the maximum for commercial AM stations.
-Because 770 AM is a clear-channel frequency, KTTH must reduce power to 5,000 watts at night to avoid interfering with other stations.
+KTTH broadcasts with 50,000 watts during the day and 5,000 watts at night.
 Programming is also heard on FM translator K233BU at 94.5 MHz.

 Programming

 Bonneville owns two talk radio stations in Seattle.
-KIRO-FM 97.3 concentrates largely on local shows and news while KTTH 770 airs mostly syndicated programming.
+KIRO-FM concentrates largely on local shows and news while KTTH airs mostly syndicated programming.
 On weekdays afternoons, local talk host Jason Rantz is heard.
 The rest of the schedule includes Armstrong & Getty, The Dana Loesch Show, The Guy Benson Show, The Will Cain Show, Fox Across America with Jimmy Failla, America at Night with Rich Valdes and America's First News with Matt Ray.

 On weekends, KTTH features shows on health, money, retirement and real estate, some of which are brokered programming.
 Weekend syndicated hosts include Brian Kilmeade, Brett Baier and Josh Hammer.
 Most hours begin with an update from Fox News Radio.